-Do you own a GLOCK?
+Do you own a GLOCK pistol?
 A 1911?
-Well if you do, MechTech Systems of Kalispell, Montana has a C.C.U. for you.
-That’s Carbine Conversion Unit and it does just that — converts your pistol into a carbine with an ATF-legal 16″ barrel, a stock, and rail space for optics and accessories.
-It isn’t a firearm, which means it can ship right to your door, all without changing the Federal classification of your handgun.
+Would you prefer a GLOCK carbine?
+Well MechTech Systems of Kalispell, Montana has a C.C.U. for you.
+That’s Carbine Conversion Unit (i.e. carbine conversion kit) and it does just that — converts your semi-auto pistol into a carbine with an ATF-legal 16-inch barrel, a stock, and rail space for red-dot optics and/or accessories.
+It isn’t a firearm, which means it can ship right to your door, all without changing the federal classification of your handgun.
 Sounds great on paper, but does it actually work? . . .

 Spoiler alert: Yes, it works.
 Wonderfully.
-Quality, accuracy, reliability…all awesome.
-You’ll still find a full review below, but the dozen-word version is that any GLOCK or 1911 owner should have at least one MechTech CCU in their stable.
+Quality, accuracy, reliability … all awesome.
+You’ll still find a full review below, but the dozen-word version is that any GLOCK, Springfield XD/XD(m) or 1911 owner should have at least one MechTech CCU in their stable.

 How It Works

-MechTech’s CCU is a new “upper” for your pistol.
+MechTech’s carbine conversion unit is a new “upper” for your pistol.
 In the case of GLOCK, this means small frame (9mm, .40 S&W, or .357 Sig) or large frame (10mm or .45 ACP) — click here for the list of compatible frames.
 Perhaps the coolest benefit here is that the small or large GLOCK frames are identical regardless of caliber, so you can get a CCU in any or all calibers that match your frame.
 In my case, I chose to use my G20SF and MechTech was kind enough to loan me both a 10mm and a .45 ACP CCU.
-The 1911 offers quite a lot of same-frame caliber swapping ability as well, so your .45 may work with a 1911 CCU in 9mm, .38 Super, .40 S&W, 10mm, .45 ACP, or .460 Rowland.
-EDIT: MechTech doesn’t cut chambers for .45 GAP, and due to low demand intends to scale back its available 1911 calibers to .45 ACP, .45 Super, and .460 Rowland.
+The 1911 offers quite a lot of same-frame caliber swapping ability as well, so your .45 may work with a 1911 CCU in 9mm, .38 Super, .40 S&W, 10mm, .45 ACP, or .460 Rowland chamberings.
+EDITOR’S NOTE: MechTech doesn’t cut chambers for .45 GAP, and due to low demand intends to scale back its available 1911 calibers to .45 ACP, .45 Super, and .460 Rowland.

 Field strip that GLOCK or 1911 and the frame is ready to install.
 In the case of a GLOCK, you’ll need to pop the MechTech Feed Ramp onto the locking block.

-Lock the CCU’s bolt back by pushing the charging knob into the cutouts in the channel:
+Lock the CCU’s bolt back by pushing the charging handle into the cutouts in the channel:

 Line up the slide rails with the notches in the CCU’s body: